 The child goes to a 'Ukrainian' school, in the capital of the Ukraine ...
-And this child is far from being an exception: in his school the majority are of that way of thinking ...
+And this child is far from being an exception: in his circle the majority are of that way of thinking ...
 Can you imagine how hellish it must be to work in such a school as a teacher of Ukrainian!
 How difficult, how practically impossible, to communicate the spirit of Ukrainian literature.
-And how ridiculous, feeble and boring this literature must appear even to the teacher himself, emasculated as it is, trimmed and put before such an audience in textbooks of cast-iron or the data the spirit of the scheme scheme such an audience in
+And how ridiculous, feeble and boring this literature must appear even to the teacher himself, trimmed and put before such an audience in textbooks of cast-iron orthodoxy.